OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-15.md

 ## Mark 15:47

-Mary Magdalene and Mary the mother of Joses saw where He was laid.
+Mary Magdalene and Mary the mother of Joses observed the place where He was laid.